 About

-Please note: Figures on bed numbers exclude those located in seclusion rooms, sensory modulation rooms, and/or de-escalation areas.
+Figures for bed numbers exclude those located in seclusion rooms, sensory modulation rooms, and de-escalation areas.

-Mauri Ora - Mental Health and Addictions Inpatient Facility
+Mental Health and Addictions Inpatient Facility Replacement, Rotorua Hospital

 The existing acute mental health and addictions facility is over 40 years old.

-The facility will have 16 beds, with the space to increase that to 20 (the current unit has 14).
-The configuration of the bedrooms (in pods of four bedrooms each) will allow people with similar needs to be grouped together; for example, older people, people with vulnerabilities, or people who require a safe, low stimulus environment with more intensive nursing.
+The new facility will have 16 beds, with the space to increase that to 20 in the future (the current unit has 14).
+The configuration of the bedrooms (in pods of four bedrooms each) will have the advantage of allowing people with similar needs to be grouped together; for example, older people, people with vulnerabilities, or people who require a safe, low-stimulus environment with more intensive nursing.

 Timelines: